Emergency Preparedness Week

 ✔ Make sure your emergency kit is easy to access and kept in a place that everyone in your household knows about.

 If you only had 15 minutes notice to evacuate, what would you pack that you could not live without?
+Making a list of items to grab at the last minute can be helpful.

 Watch the 60 second ‘What Goes In Your Emergency Kit’ video to get some ideas!